Trump Unveils Ambitious Missile Defense Plans

 The plan is the first update to the nation's missile defense strategy in nearly a decade, but in many ways it is reminiscent of President Ronald Reagan's Strategic Defense Initiative, a pie-in-the-sky program that was later dubbed "Star Wars."

-The report outlines a battery of new technologies — including lasers and space-based systems — that the Pentagon wants in order to combat what it deems to be a growing missile threat.
-It also calls for adding 20 interceptor missiles to an existing system of 44 interceptors based in Fort Greely, Ala.
+The report outlines a battery of new technologies — including lasers and space-based systems — that the Pentagon wants to combat what it deems to be a growing missile threat.
+It also calls for adding 20 interceptor missiles to an existing system of 44 interceptors based in Fort Greely, Alaska.

 "Our goal is simple," Trump said at a Pentagon briefing on Thursday.
 "To ensure that we can detect and destroy any missile launched against the United States anywhere, anytime, anyplace."

-Note: A previous version of this story incorrectly located Fort Greely in Alabama.
-It is in Alaska.